8B Skills: Vaginal examination in labour

 - When the presenting part is high, there is always the danger that the umbilical cord may prolapse.
 However, it is better for the cord to prolapse while the hand of the examiner is in the vagina, when it can be detected immediately, than to have the cord prolapse with spontaneous rupture of the membranes while the patient is unattended.

-- HIV-positive patients should not have their membranes ruptured unless there is poor progress of labour.
+- Women living with HIV, unless their viral load is lower than detectable, and women in preterm labour should not have their membranes ruptured unless there is poor progress of labour.

 What is the condition of the liquor when the membranes rupture?